You should be able to hold the negative

 Insert the negative

-backwards).
+camera.
 This insures that the negative is in the same orientation

-as it was shot.
+as it was taken.

 Step Three -